j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/tutorials/howToUseJawrSmartbundling.md

 more detail.

 Note : The recommended way to force rebuild is to use JMX.
-It's a more secure way to handle this case.
+It's a more secure way to handle this use case.
 In some cases, JMX could not be an option, in these cases, you can use the refreshKey URL parameter. (see below)